uperl/AnyEvent-FTP/README.md

 # AnyEvent::FTP [![Build Status](https://secure.travis-ci.org/plicease/AnyEvent-FTP.png)](http://travis-ci.org/plicease/AnyEvent-FTP)

-Simple asynchronous ftp client and server
+Simple asynchronous FTP client and server

 # SYNOPSIS

-    # for the client
+    # For the client
     use AnyEvent::FTP::Client;

-    # for the server
+    # For the server
     use AnyEvent::FTP::Server;

 # DESCRIPTION

 This distribution provides client and server implementations for File Transfer Protocol (FTP) in an AnyEvent environment.
 For the specific interfaces, see [AnyEvent::FTP::Client](https://metacpan.org/pod/AnyEvent::FTP::Client) and [AnyEvent::FTP::Server](https://metacpan.org/pod/AnyEvent::FTP::Server) for details.